sofferor/spring-swagger-api/README.md

 2. SpringFoxConfig - the Spring Fox configuration (which is the Spring library for Swagger).
 3. CustomController - with a POST methid API "/custom".
 4. User Entity & UserRepository classes which generate automatically APIs functions with the "spring-boot-starter-data-rest" spring boot dependency.
-5. There are Validations (with "spring-boot-starter-validation" spring boot dependency) over the "/users" API such as @NotNull, @Min and @Max.
-6. There are descriptions using the annotations @ApiModelProperty, @ApiOperation and @ApiParam
-7. The Swagger URL is http://localhost:8080/swagger-ui/
-8. This tutorial is from - https://www.baeldung.com/swagger-2-documentation-for-spring-rest-api
+5. This tutorial is from - https://www.baeldung.com/swagger-2-documentation-for-spring-rest-api
    with help of the following tutorial - https://youtu.be/gduKpLW_vdY

+### Notes
+1. There are Validations (with "spring-boot-starter-validation" spring boot dependency) over the "/users" API such as @NotNull, @Min and @Max.
+2. There are descriptions using the annotations @ApiModelProperty, @ApiOperation and @ApiParam
+3. The Swagger UI Docket configuration is defined to display only two Endpoints "/custom" & "/users" (without all Spring default endpoints) (with the ".apis" function in the Docket configuration).
+4. The Swagger URL is http://localhost:8080/swagger-ui/